Loading...

 Coleman is not a workhorse, but he can carve out 50 catches as a passing down back behind a veteran.
 PPR managers should target him.

-The Giants' WR depth behind their veteran is thin enough that Fields can carve out 60 targets in year one.
+The Giants' receiver depth behind their veteran starter is thin enough that Fields can carve out 60 targets in year one.

 Branch's college tape is electric, and Atlanta's slot job is open after their 2025 free agent move.